godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 Preview environment and light
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, any 3D scene that doesn't have a :ref:`WorldEnvironment <class_WorldEnvironment>`
+By default, any 3D scene that doesn't have a :ref:`class_WorldEnvironment`
-node, or a :ref:`DirectionalLight3D <class_DirectionalLight3D>`, will have
+node, or a :ref:`class_DirectionalLight3D`, will have
 a preview turned on for what it's missing to light the scene.

 The preview light and environment will only be visible in the scene while